wazuh/wazuh-documentation/source/user-manual/reference/internal-options.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In this section of the Wazuh documentation you will find all the information related to the internal configuration of Wazuh.
+  :description: In this section of the Wazuh documentation, you will find all the information related to the internal configuration of Wazuh.

 .. _reference_internal_options: